North Macedonia National Platform

 Steering Committee

-On the Political, decision-making level the Government is actively engaged through the Steering Committee which is the managing body of the National Platform headed by a government-appointed minister.
+On the Political, decision-making level the Government is actively engaged through the Steering Committee which is the managing body of the national platform headed by a government-appointed minister.
 Other ministers, a representative of the Security and Defense Commission of the Assembly (Parliament), the National Security Adviser to the President of the Republic, the President of the Association of Local Self-Governing Units, as well as directors of the Crisis Management Center and the Rescue and Protection Directorate participate in the Committee’s work.
+The Steering Committee's authority extends to two bodies: the Council of State Secretaries and the Inspection Council.

-Local and Regional Councils of the National Platform
+Local and regional councils of the national platform

 Administrative level